Service, Repair or Replace

 Servicing, repairing, or replacing an MTB suspension depends on several factors:

-Servicing, repairing, and replacing are not the same thing:
+A service, a repair, and a replacement are not the same thing:

-- Servicing: MTB suspensions require regular maintenance.
-This includes several operations but always involves a complete or nearly complete disassembly and reassembly once a year for any rider who wants to maintain performance, comfort, and durability of both the suspension and the bike itself.
+• Service: MTB suspensions require regular maintenance.
+This includes several operations but always involves a complete or nearly complete disassembly and reassembly once a year if you want to preserve performance, comfort, safety, and durability of both the suspension and the bike.

-- Replacing: Replacement means renewing the suspension with a new one, whether identical, equivalent, or better.
+• Replacement: changing the suspension with a new one that is identical, equivalent, or better.

 When to service